 What can I give my dog for fireworks anxiety?

+There are certain supplements you can give your dog for anxiety.
 Melatonin, a supplement people take for their inability to fall asleep.
 It is a hormone that the pineal gland releases at night that controls the sleep cycle.
 Dogs that experience anxiety attacks respond well to melatonin.
 Be sure to consult with your vet for dosages to avoid unwanted side effects.

 Why are dogs afraid of fireworks?